yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/Logical-Replication.md

 Walsender sends changes to the output plugin, which filters them according to the slot's publication and converts them into the client's desired format.
 These changes are then streamed to the client using the appropriate streaming replication protocols determined by the output plugin.
 Yugabyte follows the same streaming replication protocols as defined in PostgreSQL.

+// TODO (Siddharth): Fix the Link to the protocol section.
 {{< note title="Note" >}}

-Please refer to the official PostgreSQL documentation for [Streaming Replication Protocol](https://www.postgresql.org/docs/11/protocol-replication.html) & [Logical Streaming Replication Protocol](https://www.postgresql.org/docs/11/protocol-logical-replication.html).
+Please refer to the [Protocol Section](../../../explore/logical-replication/#Streaming-Protocol) for more details.

 {{< /note >}}

 {{< note title="Note" >}}

-See [Logical Replication](../../../explore/logical-replication/) in Explore to setup CDC.
+See [Logical Replication](../../../explore/logical-replication/) in Explore to setup Logical Replication in YugabyteDB.

 {{< /note >}}